 Why is it important that young people’s voices are heard when thinking about tackling knife crime?

 A rule of starting any business is that you have to consult your target market.
-So why are we not adapting that same methodology when it comes to young people, solutions are being created without consulting the people who are affected.
+So why are we not adapting this same method when it comes to young people, solutions are being created without consulting the people who are affected.
 Young people have the answers to the problem but the question is are the right people listening?
-The name of my organisation is Say It With Your Chest which means to say your true thoughts boldly.
-I have seen first hand how effective it is giving young people a voice and young people need to be encouraged to SAY IT WITH THEIR CHEST whatever it is that they think about knife crime and the proposed solutions.
+We have seen first hand how effective it is giving young people a voice and young people need to be encouraged to SAY IT WITH THEIR CHEST whatever it is that they think about knife crime and the proposed solutions.
 Including young people in creating the solution will also give them a sense of empowerment and it will be a positive example of how they can lead positive social change regarding things that matter to them.
 If young people are not involved in planning what is to happen, or not consulted about what they want or need, we should not be surprised when they respond with resentment and a low level of cooperation.
 An approach based on partnership , by contrast is likely to produce a much higher level of commitment.